emaxerrno/goobly/docs/IntededUseCaseV1.md

 stream at it's current offset.
 Any computation from that moment forward knows your offset into the table and will be correct and stateful per *message*.

-In effect this architecture did what samza did with a few brokers.
+In effect this architecture did what [Samza](http://samza.apache.org/) did with a few [Kafka](http://kafka.apache.org) brokers.
 Push the replicated state machine complexities to other systems that are specialized and very good at it like Kafka/Spanner/BigTable.

-In fact if you look at Cask, they did the exact same thing with HBase.
+In fact if you look at [Cask](http://blog.cask.co/tag/streaming/), they did the exact same thing with [HBase](http://hbase.apache.org).
 [Concord](concord.io) in it's currrent implementation does something different, but we found that in practice this is a good system.
-It make's people feel good if you use/connect to a 'known' datastore that they know how to operate.
+It make's people feel good if you use/connect to a 'known' datastore that users know how to operate.

 The obvious failure with this approach is that welp... so many.
 The gist of it all is that you end up depending on a LOT of external factors.
 Here is a few: